- 📖 Geeky Medics OSCE Book

 Adrenal glands (cortex)

 Increases ECF volume by increasing H2O reabsorption

 Anti-natriuretic peptide (ANP)

 How do vasoactive compounds change SVR and BP?

-inhibition of smooth muscle, subsequently increasing vessel diameter and reducing systemic vascular resistance
+- Inhibition of smooth muscle: increasing vessel diameter and reducing systemic vascular resistance

-Changes to the diameter of these small vessels take place throughout the body, increasing the arteriolar tone.
+Changes to the diameter of these small vessels occur throughout the body, increasing the arteriolar tone.
 When the area through which blood passes decreases, blood pressure increases.